wp-plugins/comment-notifier-no-spammers/readme.txt

 **Tip:** Do not use the sender address for this; some mail servers do not accept "from" and "to" set to the same value.

 == Changelog ==
+= 1.2 =
+* New - Removed inline CSS for subscription checkbox.
+Added new CSS selectors for easier styling: p.cnns-comment-subscription and label#cnns-label.

 = 1.1 =
 * New - If you were manually adding the subscription checkbox to your template files, you must update it since the input checkbox code has changed.
 Specifically, the name and id of the checkbox input has changed from 'subscribe' to 'cnns_subscribe'.
 See the settings page for the whole snippet.